alyssadata/Awakening-Codex-AI-Foundations-Training-Data/00 INDEX/00_ALIGNMENT_REPO_PROTOCOL.md

 - No converting authored language into generic templates
 - No edits that change tone, stance, or meaning
 - No “public version” rewrite
+- DO NOT GENERICIZE: do not “standardize” Alyssa’s language into neutral or broadly reusable phrasing.

 Allowed changes are limited to:
 - filename/path organization